airmanx86/wjt-test/README.md

 7. Cinema World and Film World are separate services which could be hosted separately with different access token
 8. Title, Year form a movie unique key - with different vendor providing the same contents
 9. Image might need to go through a proxy, the UI need to trust https://m.media-amazon.com through and require content security policy
+10. Authentication to the App is not required

 ## Missing Production features
 1. Web application firewall and rate limit are not implemented